mmb1995/NewsVision/README.md

 # NewsVision

 A simple news app that allows users to search the New York Times for relevant news articles.
-The app is displayed in a two-pane layout and designed to be used with a phone in landscape orientation.
+The app is displayed in a two-pane layout and is designed to be used with a device in landscape orientation.
 This is not intended to be a fully functional news application.

 ## User Stories/Objectives